ui5-typescript-walkthrough

 webapp/controller/InvoiceList.controller.ts

-What is still missing is the event handler that performs a navigation to the detail page by clicking an item in the invoice list: To access the router instance for our app we first need to cast this.getOwnerComponent()to our component, then we can call the helper method getRouter().
+What is still missing is the event handler that performs a navigation to the detail page by clicking an item in the invoice list: To access the router instance for our app use the static method getRouterFor() on the UIComponent module.
 On the router we call the navTo method passing the pattern name we defined in our app descriptor for routing to the details page.

 import Controller from "sap/ui/core/mvc/Controller";